dqops/dqo/docs/reference/yaml/ConnectionYaml.md

 ## DefaultSchedulesSpec
-Container of all monitoring schedules (cron expressions) for each type of checks.
+Container of all monitoring schedules (cron expressions) for each type of check.
  Data quality checks are grouped by type (profiling, whole table checks, time period partitioned checks).
  Each group of checks could be divided additionally by time scale (daily, monthly, etc).
  Each time scale has a different monitoring schedule used by the job scheduler to run the checks.